-01Day Trading Sessions and Impact on Volatility
+Day Trading Sessions and Impact on Volatility

 Due to global time zone differences, during the week there is always a market open for business somewhere.
-This is what makes forex trading available 24-hours a day.
+This is what makes forex trading available 24 hours a day.
 Not all markets actively trade all forex pairs, though.
 Therefore, different forex pairs are actively traded at different times of the day.

 When New York (U.S. and Canada) are open for business, pairs that involve the U.S. dollar (USD) and Canadian dollar (CAD) are more active.

 If trading the GBP/USD, the times that are likely to be most active for the pair, on average, will be when London and New York are open, according to the times on the attached chart.

-02Acceptable Times to Day Trade GBP/USD
+Acceptable Times to Day Trade GBP/USD

 The hourly volatility chart shows how many pips the GBP/USD moves each hour of the day.
 Times are in GMT.

-There is an increase in the amount of movement starting at 0600, which continues through to 1600.
+There is an increase in the amount of movement starting at 06:00, which continues through to 16:00.
 After this, movement each hour begins to taper off, so there are likely to be fewer big price moves day traders can participate in.

-Day traders should ideally trade between 0600 and 1600 GMT.
+Day traders should ideally trade between 06:00 and 16:00 GMT.
 Trading outside of these hours the pip movement may not be large enough to compensate for the spread and/or commissions.

 Volatility changes over time.
-For example, daily average volatility at the time of writing is 78 pips per day.
-Daily average movement could increase to 100 pip per day, which means each hour is likely to see slightly higher pip movement.
+For example, the daily average volatility at the time of writing is 78 pips per day.
+The daily average movement could increase to 100 pip per day, which means each hour is likely to see slightly higher pip movement.

 As a general rule, only day trade during hours where the price is moving at least 15 pips or more (preferably more).

-03Ideal Times to Day Trade GBP/USD
+Ideal Times to Day Trade GBP/USD

 This will maximize efficiency.
 During these periods you'll see the biggest moves of the day, which means greater profit potential, and the spread and commissions will have the least impact relative to potential profit.

 Also, London and New York are both open during these time frames.
-That means a lot of volume coming in from two major markets so spreads are typically tightest during this time.
+That means a lot of volume coming in from two major markets so spreads are typically the tightest during this time.